Hafiz-shamnad/TICS/README.md

 # Tronics 🚀

-Welcome to **Tronics** 🎉 — a Git-inspired version control system designed to manage code, IoT devices, and CAD designs (e.g., STL, STEP files) in one seamless workflow! 🌐 Tronics combines powerful version control features with specialized IoT state tracking and CAD file versioning, setting the stage for **TronicsHub**, a future platform for collaboration and innovation. 🛠️
+Welcome to **Tronics** 🎉 — a Git-inspired version control system designed to manage code, IoT device data, and CAD designs in one seamless workflow! 🌐 Tronics combines robust version control with specialized IoT state tracking and CAD file versioning, setting the stage for **TronicsHub**, a future platform for collaboration and innovation. 🛠️

 ---